Elisabeth, Hereditary Grand Duchess of Saxe-Weimar-Eisenach

-Baroness Elisabeth of Wangenheim-Winterstein (Elisabeth Freiin von Wangenheim-Winterstein [eˈliːzabɛt ˈfʁaɪ.ɪn fɔn ˈvaŋənhaɪm ˈvɪntɐʃtaɪn]; 16 January 1912 – 15 March 2010) was the wife of Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach, and the mother of Prince Michael, current head of the House of Saxe-Weimar-Eisenach.
+Baroness Elisabeth of Wangenheim-Winterstein (Elisabeth Freiin von Wangenheim-Winterstein [eˈliːzabɛt ˈfʁaɪ.ɪn fɔn ˈvaŋənhaɪm ˈvɪntɐʃtaɪn]; 16 January 1912 – 15 March 2010) was the wife of Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach, and the mother of Prince Michael, the current head of the House of Saxe-Weimar-Eisenach.

 Early life

-Baroness (Freiin) Elisabeth and her twin sister Baroness Dorothée were born on 16 January 1912 in Tübingen, Württemberg to Baron Othmar von Wangenheim-Winterstein and his wife, Baroness Maud von Trützschler zum Falkenstein.
+Baroness (Freiin) Elisabeth and her twin sister Baroness Dorothée were born on 16 January 1912 in Tübingen, Württemberg to Baron Othmar von Wangenheim-Winterstein, Hofmarschall of the Honorary Court of Hohenzollern-Sigmaringen, and his wife, Baroness Maud von Trützschler zum Falkenstein.
 Her family lived in Thüringia at Behringen Castle.

 Her mother died in childbirth in 1913, leaving a son, Baron Jobst von Wangenheim-Winterstein.
-As a young girl Elisabeth began training as a pianist in Hanover but was forced to end her studies, as the death of their mother left her widowed father in need of help on the family estate.
+As a young girl Elisabeth began training as a pianist in Hanover but was forced to end her studies, as the death of their mother left her widowed father later in need of help on the family estate.
 Her education left her with a lifetime love of music, particularly Mozart, as well as a fondness for literature, which helped sustain her through difficult times.

 Marriage and issue

-On 5 October 1944 at Wartburg Castle, Elisabeth was married to Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach, the eldest son and heir of Wilhelm Ernst, Grand Duke of Saxe-Weimar-Eisenach, and his wife, Princess Feodora of Saxe-Meiningen, Grand Duchess of Saxe-Weimar-Eisenach.
+On 5 October 1944 at Wartburg Castle, Elisabeth married Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach, the eldest son and heir of Wilhelm Ernst, Grand Duke of Saxe-Weimar-Eisenach, and his wife, Princess Feodora of Saxe-Meiningen, Grand Duchess of Saxe-Weimar-Eisenach.